simonkarman/karmannet/README.md

 ### Oracle and replicator pattern
 > TODO: More information about the 'oracle and replicator'-pattern coming soon.

+The classes required to work with this pattern can be found in the `KarmanLibrary.ORPattern` namespace.

 ## Examples
 A few different example implementations using the karman multiplayer library already exist.